MALI – The Trip

 The traditional flat-roofed two-story houses are built around a small central courtyard and have imposing façades with pilaster-like buttresses and an elaborate arrangement of pinnacles forming the parapet above the entrance door.
 The façades are decorated with bundles of rônier palm (Borassus aethiopum) sticks, called toron, that project about 60 cm from the wall.
 The toron also serves as readymade scaffolding.
 Ceramic pipes also extend from the roofline and ensure that the rainwater from the roof does not damage the walls.

 In Djenné, the adobe buildings need to be replastered at least every other year and even then the annual rains can cause serious damage.
-The Great Mosque is replastered every year and yet in 2009 one of the minarets collapsed after a period of heavy rainfall.
+The Great Mosque is replastered every year and yet in 2009 one of the minarets collapsed after heavy rainfall.
 The older buildings are often entirely rebuilt.
-A survey of the town in 1984 identified 134 two-story buildings of significant architectural importance, yet by 1995, in spite of restrictions resulting from the town’s World Heritage status, 30% of the buildings on the list had been demolished, with most having been replaced with entirely new adobe buildings.
+A survey of the town in 1984 identified 134 two-story buildings of significant architectural importance, yet by 1995, despite restrictions resulting from the town’s World Heritage status, 30% of the buildings on the list had been demolished, with most having been replaced with entirely new adobe buildings.
 Between 1996 and 2003 the Dutch government funded a project to restore around 100 of the older buildings in the town.
 For some buildings, the restoration work involved little more than replastering the façade while for others it involved demolition and rebuilding.
 The total cost was 430 million FCFA (655,000 Euro).

 Once a religious and commercial centre to rival Timbuktu, this small town of multi-story mud buildings is quite a sight.
 It was declared a World Heritage site by UNESCO.
 Seeing Djenné from a rooftop offers an intriguing and unusual landscape, with its soft texture, rounded lines, and melancholic colouring.
 It also features the largest mosque in the world made completely out of mud, which is restored every year by the community after the rainy season.